 The Sextile aspect (60 degrees) is a just barely a major aspect.
 It is one sixth of the chart.
 Some astrologers consider it to be a minor aspect because having many Hard Aspects occurring at the same time can sharply reduce the events reflected by Sextiles.
 In general, the Sextile tends toward opportunities and benefits, but of course you need to see which planets are in aspect and which astrological houses are involved to become clear of the meaning.
 Some sextiles, for instance involving Jupiter or Venus are almost always positive, where other sextiles, perhaps involving Mars or Pluto can be a little trying or steamy, but still positive in the long run.

 The semi-sextile (30 degrees) is even more subtle than the Sextile.
 Which means that it is the least discernible of all.
 I would say that if you have several semi-sextiles operating at the same time, then you might notice.
 It is one twelfth of the chart.

 Finally, the sesquiquadrate aspect (135 degrees) is an odd aspect that occurs when you add the Square plus the Semi-square (90 and 45 degrees respectively).
-It is a little more than one fourth the chart and it is difficult to discern unless you really search for it.
+It is a little more than one third of the chart and it is difficult to discern unless you really search for it.
 Again, in my experience, I would say that you need to keenly seek out the planets involved in it and then be aware of what they indicate when in aspect.
 In other words, don’t put too much effort into locating these!
 See below.